swedenconnect/signservice/docs/what-is.md

 setup requires that the signing service has a persistent relationship with each signer and has means to ensure that each signing key is never ever used by more than one signer.

-The federated signing model (implemented by Sweden Connect Signing Service) avoids this significant management overhead by always generating a new key and a new signing certificate for each instance of signing and by immediately and permanently destroying all knowledge about the signing key after completed signing.
-In this setup there is no need to have persistent user-accounts for storing private signing keys and to prevent multiple signer's from using the same key.
+The federated signing model (implemented by Sweden Connect Signing Service) avoids this management overhead by always generating a new key and a new signing certificate for each instance of signing and by immediately and permanently destroying all knowledge about the signing key after completed signing.
+In this setup there is no need to have persistent user-accounts for storing private signing keys and to prevent multiple signers from using the same key.
 This is replaced by a process where the signer is authenticated at each instance of signing, typically using an open federated authentication infrastructure
 (hence the popular name "Federated Signing").